Sustainable Energy Materials

 Enabling the energy transition

 Climate change is the greatest challenge facing society in the coming decades.
-There is an urgent need to transition from a world fueled by fossil energy to one powered by the sun.
-A future sustainable society must convert sunlight much more efficiently to electricity, chemicals, heat and light where and when they are needed.
-A key unifying theme in all these solar energy conversion processes is that they require exquisite control over both light and matter at nanometer length scales and ultrafast (fs-ns) time scales.
+A future sustainable society must convert sunlight much more efficiently to electricity and chemicals.
+This conversion requires exquisite control over both light and matter at nanometer length scales and ultrafast time scales.

 Sustainable Energy Materials